yuhko-msft/microsoft-graph-docs/concepts/people-example.md

 ## Search people

-The requests in this section allow you to search for people relevant to the signed-in user (`/me`) and other users in the signed-in user’s organization.
-These requests require the People.Read permission, with the exception of searching other users’ relevant people, which requires People.Read.All.
+The requests in this section allow you to search for people relevant to the signed-in user (`/me`) and other users in the signed-in user's organization.
+These requests require the People.Read permission, with the exception of searching other users' relevant people, which requires People.Read.All.
 By default, each response returns 10 records, but you can change this by using the *$top* parameter.

 ### Use search to select people